SageOfCode/sweater_weather/README.md

 ## What it does

-This project part of a Service-Oriented Architecture (SOA) application that provides users with flight and weather information based on search parameters that the user provides.
-The GTFO-BE serves as an intermediary from the GTFO-FE repo and the Weather-API and Flight-API repos.
-This service collects data from both the Weather and Flight APIs and compiles the data into one service that the front end can call.
+This project part of a Service-Oriented Architecture (SOA) application that provides backend framework to call multiple API's, and return formmatted data.
+It also allows the front end to store users in the backend database.

-To view the production site, please visit the [GTFO link](https://gtfo-fe.herokuapp.com/).

-To view the other components of the application please visit the [Github Project Organization](https://github.com/GetThatFlightOut).

 ## How to Install Sweater Weather